johannes-lindgren/storyblok/libs/storyblok-react/README.md

 ### Render Dynamically

+Often you want to render a component of an unknown type.
+I.e. the `component` property of the given block is dynamic.
 By creating your block components with `makeBlockComponent()`, you unlock the dynamic Storyblok components:

 ```typescript jsx
 export const { DynamicBlock } = makeStoryblokComponents({